reifjulian/wyoung/README.md

 - `familyp("varname1" ["varname2" ...])`: Calculate adjusted p-values for specific coefficients in each model.

 Additional Options:
-- `reps(#)`: Number of bootstrap/permutation resamples (default: 100)
-- `seed(#)`: Set random-number seed
+- `reps(#)` perform # bootstraps/permutations for resampling; default is `reps(100)`.

+- `seed(#)` sets the random-number seed.
+Specifying this option is equivalent to typing the following command prior to calling `wyoung`:

+  `. set seed #`

-- `strata(varlist)`: Select bootstrap/permutation samples within strata
+- `strata(varlist)` specifies variables that identify identify strata.
+If `strata()` is specified, bootstrap/permutation samples are selected within each stratum.

-- `cluster(varlist)`: Perform resampling treating clusters as one unit
-- `permute(varlist)`: Permute (rerandomize) specified variables
+- `cluster(varlist)` specifies variables that identify clusters.
-- `permuteprogram(pgmname [, options])`: Perform permutations using specified program
+If `cluster()` is specified, the bootsrap/permutation samples are selected treating each cluster, as defined by varlist, as one unit of assignment.
+This option is required if model includes clustered standard errors, unless `force` is specified.
+See example 3 below.

+- `permute(varlist)` instructs `wyoung` to permute (rerandomize) varlist instead of drawing a bootstrap sample.
+When varlist includes more than one variable, those variables are permuted jointly, preserving their relations to each other. varlist is not permitted to include missing values, unless `force` is specified.
+If `strata()` is specified, varlist is permuted within strata.
+If `cluster()` is specified, permutations are performed treating each cluster as one unit.

+- `permuteprogram(pgmname [, options])` instructs `wyoung` to perform permutations by calling pgmname, with the varlist contents of `permute(varlist)` passed as the first argument and options passed as options.
+By default, `strata()` and `cluster()` are also passed as options to pgmname.

-- `force`: Allow models with clustered standard errors or permuting variables with missing values
+- `force` allows the user to include a model with clustered standard errors without also specifying the `cluster()` bootstrap option, and to permute variables with missing values.

-- `singlestep`: Compute single-step adjusted p-values
+- `singlestep` computes the single-step adjusted p-value in addition to the step-down value.
+Resampling-based single-step methods often control type III (sign) error rates.
+Whether their step-down counterparts also control the type III error rate is unknown (Westfall and Young 1993, p.
+51).

-- `detail`: Produce sample size statistics
+- `detail` produces sample size statistics for the bootstrap/permutation samples.

-- `noresampling`: Compute only Bonferroni-Holm and Sidak-Holm adjusted p-values
+- `noresampling` computes only the Bonferroni-Holm and Sidak-Holm adjusted p-values (very fast).

-- `familypexp`: Specify more complex coefficient expressions for hypothesis testing
+- `familypexp` indicates that you are providing `familyp(exp)` instead of `familyp(varlist)` when employing Syntax 1, where exp specifies a coefficient or combination of coefficients. exp follows the syntax of lincom and nlcom and must not contain an equal sign.
+If employing Syntax 2, then `familypexp` indicates that you are providing `familyp("exp1" ["exp2" ...])` instead of `familyp("varname1" ["varname2" ...])`.
+Specifying `familypexp` increases the set of possible hypothesis tests, but may cause `wyoung` to produce less helpful error messages when you make a syntax mistake.

-- `replace`: Replace data in memory with wyoung results
+- `replace` replaces data in memory with `wyoung` results.

 ## Examples
 *Example 1.* Estimate a model separately for three outcomes (`mpg`, `headroom`, and `turn`) and calculated adjusted *p*-value for `displacement` (3 hypotheses).